OLHÃO - THE REGION - WHAT TO DO AND SEE

-Located on the edge of the Ria Formosa, in the unspoilt Eastern Algarve, Olhão is a beautiful old fishing town that still has the sea at its heart.
-It has an active fleet – the region’s largest – and you’ll find its fresh bounty in the town’s market and its restaurants.
+Set on the banks of the Ria Formosa in the unspoilt eastern Algarve, Olhão is a beautiful old fishing town that still has the sea at its heart.
+It has a working fleet – the largest in the region – and you’ll find its fresh bounty in the town’s market and restaurants.

-Those markets are very special indeed and they’re one of the fabulous things that drew us to this amazing town – and they’re just a five-minute walk from our house.
-Two red-brick buildings, topped with verdigris domes, house one market for fruit, vegetables and meat, and another for fish and seafood.
-On Saturdays, the place buzzes as farming families set up stalls along the waterfront, selling citrus fruits, pomegranates, almonds, tomatoes, figs, piri piri peppers and the other glories of the Algarve’s fields depending on the season.
+These markets are very special indeed and they’re one of the fabulous things that drew us to this incredible town – and they’re just a five-minute walk from our house.
+Two red-brick buildings, topped with verdigris domes, house a market for fruit, vegetables and meat, and another for fish and seafood.
+On Saturdays, the place buzzes as farming families set up along the seafront, selling citrus fruits, pomegranates, almonds, tomatoes, figs, piri piri peppers and the other glories of the Algarve fields depending on the season.

-The town has a labyrinth of Cubist houses on the cobbled streets near the market and as you move further north the style changes to something a little more grand.
-You’ll not find the high rises and overdevelopment that you do elsewhere in the Algarve.
-It’s an easy place, with a very distinct heart and our guests like to just wander, stumbling across sculptures and murals that are all part of the civic art here.
-If you do the same, you’ll discover Floripes in Praça Patrão Joaquim Lopes – she’s a voluptuous woman in a flowing dress whose legend we will leave for you to read elsewhere.
-And near the supermarket, Pingo Doce, along the walls of old cannery buildings, you’ll see vast depictions of the fish preserving industry that once thrived in the town.
-If you’re not a freewheeler, we can tell you how to find these art works and more besides.
+The town has a maze of cubist houses on the cobbled streets near the market and as you move further north the style changes to something a little grander.
+You won’t find the skyscrapers and overdevelopment that you do elsewhere in the Algarve.
+It’s an easy-going place, with a very distinct heart and our guests simply enjoy wandering around, stumbling upon sculptures and murals that are all part of the civic art here.
+If you do the same, you’ll discover Floripes at Praça Patrão Joaquim Lopes – she’s a voluptuous woman in a flowing dress whose caption we’ll leave for you to read elsewhere.
+And near the supermarket, Pingo Doce, along the walls of the old cannery buildings, you’ll see vast depictions of the fish-canning industry that once thrived in the town.
+If you’re not a freewheeler, we can tell you how to find these works of art and more.

-Once you see the light in Olhão, you’ll understand why it draws painters here – along with all kinds of creatives.
-It’s still a traditional working town – we love that – but it’s also arty.
-There’s a cultural centre, República 14, which is just across the road from us, with yoga, pilates and qi gong classes as well as art exhibitions, concerts and outdoors movies and it has a café and bar.
+Once you see the light in Olhão, you’ll understand why it attracts painters here – as well as all sorts of creative types.
+It’s still a traditional working town – we love that – but it’s also artistic.
+There’s a cultural centre, República 14, just across the road from us, with yoga, pilates and qigong classes as well as art exhibitions, concerts and open-air films and it has a café and bar.
 Olhão also has an auditorium and a museum.

 The Ria Formosa is simply glorious.
-It’s a natural park blessed with some of the world’s most stunning beaches.
-There are salt marshes and sandbanks hosting wonderful birdlife as well as sweet clams and oysters.
-Five beautiful barrier islands grace the park and protect the mainland from the full force of the Atlantic.
+It is a natural park with some of the most beautiful beaches in the world.
+There are salt marshes and sandbanks that are home to a wonderful birdlife as well as sweet clams and oysters.
+Five beautiful barrier islands adorn the park and protect the mainland from the full force of the Atlantic.
 Each has its own distinct character and charm.

-The nearest to Olhão is Ilha da Armona, just a 15-minute ferry hop away.
-It has no cars, just a path that cuts down the middle of the island from the small ferry pier (there are good beaches here if you don’t fancy the walk) right down to the expansive, breathtaking and completely unspoilt Atlantic and estuary beaches on the other side.
-You’ll wander past quirky little houses and wonderful gardens with amazing floral displays and charcoal grills smoking away ready to be laid with sardines and other fish for lunch.
-There’s a freedom here where children can run up and down or set up a little shop selling painted seashells by the side of the passadeira [pavement] and the feel is of holidays before the advent of mass tourism.
+The closest to Olhão is Ilha da Armona, just a 15 minute ferry ride away.
+It has no cars, just a path that cuts through the middle of the island from the small ferry jetty (there are good beaches here if you don't fancy the walk) to the vast Atlantic and estuary beaches on the other side.
+You will wander past quirky little houses and wonderful gardens with incredible floral displays and smoking charcoal grills ready to be set out with sardines and other fish for lunch.
+There is a freedom here where children can run up and down or set up a little shop selling painted shells next to the passadeira [cobblestone] and the feeling is that of a holiday before the advent of mass tourism.

-At low tide, down on the Atlantic side of Armona, a vast sandbar reveals itself and you can chase tiny butterfly clams, called conquilhas, just below the surface.
-You’ll notice the locals walking back from the beach with buckets and bottles filled with these fresh ingredients for lunch or supper.
-It’s great fun to try.
+At low tide, on the Atlantic side of Armona, a vast sandbar is revealed and you can hunt for tiny butterfly clams, called conquilhas, just beneath the surface.
+You will notice locals returning from the beach with buckets and bottles full of these fresh ingredients for lunch or dinner.
+It is great fun to try.

-There are a number of restaurants, shops and cafés on Armona but we often take a picnic, stopping to buy cold drinks from the little supermarket halfway down the island.
-The beach bar, Camaleão, is a great place to park yourself and enjoy a caipirinha, beer or soft drink (they serve food to).
+There are a number of restaurants, shops and cafes on Armona, but we often pack a picnic, stopping for cold drinks at the small supermarket halfway around the island.
+The beach bar, Camaleão, is a great place to park up and enjoy a caipirinha, beer or soft drink (they serve food).

-A little further away from Olhão are Culatra and Farol, which people think of as two islands, but they’re really two small communities on one big island linked not by road but beach.
+A little further out from Olhão are Culatra and Farol, which people think of as two islands, but are actually two small communities on one large island connected not by road but by beach.
 Culatra has its own fishing fleet, a school, a church and two bakeries.
-Farol, meaning lighthouse, has a lighthouse and funky beach bar, MarAmais, on the Atlantic side.
-Again there are no cars, but there are good restaurants and cafés and the walk along the beach between the two is fantastic [you can take the ferry to Farol and walk to Culatra and ride back from there, or vice versa].
+Farol, which means lighthouse, has a lighthouse and a funky beach bar, MarAmais, on the Atlantic side.
+Again, there are no cars, but there are some good restaurants and cafes and the walk along the beach between the two is fantastic [you can take the ferry to Farol and walk to Culatra and back from there, or vice versa].

-You catch the island ferries from a small pier 150 metres or so from the market, to the left if you’re facing the water.
-A water taxi is a fun way to return from the islands, freeing you from the ferry schedule and giving you a James Bond-feeling as you zip across the waves back to town.
+You catch the ferries to the island from a small jetty about 150 metres from the market, on the left if you are facing the water.
+A water taxi is a fun way to get back from the islands, freeing you from the ferry timetable and giving you a James Bond feeling as you cross the waves back into town.

-The Ria Formosa is also a great place for activities such as canoeing, wind and kite surfing and boat tours.
+The Ria Formosa is also a great place for activities such as boating, kitesurfing and kitesurfing and boat trips.

 Casa Rosa is just a five-minute walk from Olhão station where you can jump on the Linha do Algarve, the state-run train line that takes in the towns of Faro, Olhão and Tavira and ends at Vila Real de Santo António.
 It’s a cheap, if infrequent, service that allows you to cover some of the loveliest places in the region without hiring a car or overnighting.
 We love Faro, often overlooked as just the airport location.
 It has a great old town, a beautiful gem of a theatre – Theatre Lethes – and a lovely marina.